-Yesterday I a tag tutorial that featured ribbon with a really cool coloring effect.
-I wanted to share the coloring technique separately so that it didn’t get lost in yesterday’s really long post.
+Yesterday I shared a tag tutorial that featured ribbon with a center dyed bow.
+I wanted to share the technique to make the center dyed bow separately so that it didn’t get lost in yesterday’s really long post.
 This coloring technique is so easy to do and adds so much wow!

 Begin by creating a fluffy bow.
 My Fluffy Bow template will make it really easy to create a bow that isn’t attached to anything.